diegoquintanav/diegoquintanav.github.io/content/blog/flask-context.md

 This is working for me.
 In short

 - If your test requires a living app, import the `app_context` fixture
-- If your requires a populated database, import `db`
+- If your test requires a populated database, import `db`
-- If your code requires examining a part of the request, import `request_context`
+- If your test requires examining a part of the request, import `request_context`

 That's all I have to say about it.